CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 ![Final Mouse 3]({{site.baseurl}}/assets/img/GamingMouseLogoFinal.jpg)

 I created a simple template that outlines my planned mouse using correct dimmensions, this will save me a bit of work tomorrow and allows me to plan the design in advance.
-I also went ahead and designed the buttons and thumbpad which will need to be adjusted depending on the PCB design and the corresponding space requirements.
+I also went ahead and designed the buttons and thumbpad which may need to be adjusted depending on the PCB design and the corresponding space requirements.

 ![Final Mouse 4]({{site.baseurl}}/assets/img/GamingMouseAccessories.jpg)